 - General (low volt)

 - Industrial (medium volt)

 - Irrigation (medium volt)

-- Major Users (presently six customers)
+- Major Users

-- Generation (presently three customers)
+- Generation

 Whilst the segments are broad we have established sub-groups within each (where appropriate) that allows better granularity when it comes to allocating prices to end users.
-However, the pricing methodology applied to these sub-groups is identical within the group, all that may change is the price between sub-groups usually based on connected capacity (kVA).
+However, the pricing methodology applied to these sub-groups is identical within the broader group, all that may change is the unit price between sub-groups usually based on connected capacity (kVA).